ramellose/mako_docs/content/demo/vignette/biom.md

 From a terminal, navigate to the location where you downloaded the BIOM file.
 By storing the config file, we can save ourselves the hassle of typing access information each time.
 For <code>-fp</code>, fill in the file path where the downloaded BIOM file is stored.

-<code>mako neo4biom -fp local_filepath -cf -u neo4j -p test
+<code>mako neo4biom -fp . -cf -u neo4j -p test
 -a bolt://localhost:7688 -biom demo.biom </code>

 If you access the Neo4j Browser (<a href="http://localhost:7475/browser/">http://localhost:7475/browser/</a>) and run the following query, you should be able to access all the nodes connected to taxa: